davidbjourno/making-interactive-graphics/README.md

 }
 ```

 We're going to load the complete data from `public/data.csv` into the `this.state.rawData` array.
-To do so, we'll make use of one of the React component [“lifecycle hooks”](https://reactjs.org/docs/react-component.html#the-component-lifecycle) — methods which are invoked automatically at specific points in the component render and update cycles.
+To do so, we'll make use of one of the React component [lifecycle hooks](https://reactjs.org/docs/react-component.html#the-component-lifecycle) — methods which are invoked automatically at specific points in the component render and update cycles.
 The `componentDidMount()` method is invoked when a component successfully [“mounts”](https://reactjs.org/docs/react-component.html#mounting) (when it's initialised and its output added to the DOM).
 This is the point at which it's advised to load remote data.
 Insert this code at line 19:

 ```javascript
 componentDidMount() {